 “Helping children thrive doesn’t mean providing the best toys or the most expensive gadgets.
-Quite the opposite; learning happens when children create their own play worlds” (Deruy, 2016).
+Quite the opposite; learning happens when children create their own play worlds [through open-ended toys]” –Emily Deruy

 Ever wonder why your child prefers a cardboard box over the flashy toy found inside?

-Flashy and fancy toys, albeit very attractive, don’t offer the endless possibilities that the box offers.
-Your child likes to use all his senses during play.
-With the box, your little one can make use of his developing motor and cognitive skills to grab, toss, and put things inside!
+Flashy and fancy toys, albeit very attractive, don’t offer the endless possibilities that the box offers, which turns out to be an open-ended toy.
+Your child likes to use all their senses during play.
+With the box, they can use their developing motor and cognitive skills to grab, toss, and put things inside!
 And if it’s big enough, your child might even explore its interior.

 Cardboard boxes offer your little scientist the opportunity to practice many of the above milestones, including object permanence, manipulation, and even pretend play.
 This is the reason why your little one prefers the box and noisy wrapping paper to the fancy toy inside.
-Now, this doesn’t mean that you should stop buying toys for him.
-There are lots of simple toys that offer your child hours of fun, while promoting the achievement of developmental milestones.
+Now, this doesn’t mean that you should stop buying toys for them.
+There are lots of simple open-ended toys that offer your child hours of fun while promoting the acquisition of developmental milestones.

-When choosing a toy for your kiddo, ask yourself the following questions:
+When choosing open-ended toys for your kiddo, ask yourself the following questions: